Forgetfulness two ways

 Use your Senses to Remember

 Spring has sprung (or at least is trying!).
 Do you smell new grass and flowers growing or sneezing too much with allergies?
 Spring’s arrival means more than warmer and longer days.
-It can impact our memories.
+It can impact our memories, especially if you use your senses to remember.
 A sunny spring day can improve our mood, motivation and memories.
-We smell the cut grass, the flowers budding and feel … Read more
+We smell … Read more

 make more memories by nurturing relationships